Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 ## Usage

-The core of SWF's functionality lies in its configuration file.
+The core of SWP's functionality lies in its configuration file.
 Users define their application's structure and behavior in this JSON file, which the platform then interprets to set up the necessary backend and frontend components.
 This approach eliminates the need for repetitive coding tasks and recompilation, making the development process more efficient and user-friendly.
 Also, if you simply want to set up hassle-free frontend-only application where you load data from an API endpoint, this platform is just for you!

 **Target Audience:**

-SWF is ideal for individuals and teams looking to develop web applications without delving deeply into coding.
+SWP is ideal for individuals and teams looking to develop web applications without delving deeply into coding.
 It's particularly useful for:

 - Developers seeking a quick and efficient way to set up both frontend and backend components.
 - Non-technical users who need to create web applications without extensive programming knowledge.